GoogleCloudPlatform/DataflowTemplates/v2/datastream-to-mongodb/readme.md

 * Maven
 * DataStream stream is created and sending data to storage
 * PubSub Subscription exists or GCS Bucket contains data
+* MongoDB On premise or Atlas cluster is created and you should have the URI.

 ### Building Template
 This is a Flex Template meaning that the pipeline code will be containerized and the container will be